 Similarly, the prophet Jeremiah was very much opposed to King Zedekiah resisting the Babylonian Empire.
 He felt that the Babylonians were agents of God and judgement was now unavoidable for Judea.
 His passivist approach was considered demoralizing and even traitorous, and he was imprisoned and almost killed by the government for opposing King Zedekiah’s revolt against the Babylonians and prophesying the destruction of Jerusalem.
 Many felt, including other prophets, that the very presence of the Temple was enough to ensure that Jerusalem would not be destroyed.

-In conclusion, both prophets were saying that God would not support bold military action, particularly if they put their trust in a foreign power such as Egypt.
+In conclusion, both prophets were saying that God would not support bold military action against the dominant empires, particularly if they put their trust in a foreign power such as Egypt.
 History proved them right.
 Only when the Temple was destroyed was Jeremiah recognized as a true prophet of God.

 The Canaanite well.

-The kings of Judah represented by chairs.
-The heightt of each chair represents how long they reigned.
+The kings of Judah are represented by chairs.
+The height of each chair shows how long they reigned.

-Picture of the fortified gate to the city
+A picture of the fortified gate of the city

 This cultic area at the entrance to the city was converted into a latrine, presumably by Hezekiah.